-Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behavior during the last five years and pending as on end of financial year?
+3. Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behavior during the last five years and pending as on end of financial year?
 If so, provide details thereof, in about 50 words or so.

-No such complaint is filed against the Company during the last five years or pending at the end of the Financial Year 2020-21.
+No such complaint is filed against the Company during the last five years or pending as on the Financial Year 2021-22.